 Which languages will see you earn more?

 Economically, German is recognised to be the best language to increase your salary.

-This may come as a surprise to many people, because one would assume a language like Mandarin, Japanese, or Spanish, with a higher GDP (by language) will correlate to higher earnings.
-While this is true for most cases, German is a special case, as Germany is one of the three European powerhouses.
+This may come as a surprise to many people because one would assume a language like Mandarin, Japanese or Spanish, with a higher GDP (by language) would correlate to higher earnings.
+While this is mostly true, German is a bit special as Germany is one of the three European powerhouses.

-Over the past decade, knowing how to speak Spanish has not only been an advantage for job seekers, but it has actually become a necessity.
-More and more jobs in the United States and Europe list ‘Spanish’ as a prerequisite skill for the hire.
-Spanish is the official language to over four continents around the world.
-Also, it is one of the most easy to pick up!
+Over the past decade knowing how to speak Spanish has not only been an advantage for job seekers but has actually become a necessity for some.
+In fact, more and more jobs in the United States and Europe list ‘Spanish’ as a prerequisite skill for the hire.
+Spanish is also the official language to across four continents and, thankfully, one of the most easy to pick up.
+Phew.

-China is one of the strongest and most rapidly growing economies today, in fact, today China is the second largest economy in the world with their trade influence spanning across America, Europe and South East Asia.
-If you’re in business, then China is a goldmine of opportunities, while too, if you are considering a role in politics Mandarin is a strong choice.
-Though, unlike spanish, Mandarin is a complicated language to learn for English speakers.
+China is one of the strongest and most rapidly growing economies today.
+In fact, is the second largest economy in the world with a trade influence spanning America, Europe and South East Asia.
+If you’re in business or politics then China is a goldmine of opportunities.
+Take heed: Uunlike Spanish, Mandarin is a little more complicated to learn.

-The Arab world is recognized as one of the wealthiest regions in the world, with over $600B in GDP – strongly attributed to their oil economy.
-Too, the size of the Middle Eastern economy alone as a whole has increased by approximately 120% in the five-year period from mid-2003 to mid-2008, and it is not set to slow down.
-Western Arabic speakers are in very high demand, but in very low supply, making it a very opportunistic language for you to learn.
+The Arab world is one of the wealthiest regions with over $600B in GDP – strongly attributed to their oil economy.
+The size of the Middle Eastern economy has increased by approximately 120 per cent in the five-year period from mid-2003 to mid-2008 and it shows no signs of slowing.
+Western Arabic speakers are in high demand but low supply, making it an opportunistic language to learn.